 - Transcripts must be complete with your name and the name of the school, and must also include the degree conferred and the date of conferral (if a degree was earned).
 If your final, complete transcript from a previous institution is not yet available, please request it once it is.

 - Transcripts from schools outside the US and Canada must be formally evaluated through WES or another credential-evaluation service.

 - All official transcripts must be received before you will be allowed to matriculate.

 Boston, MA 02111

-The Office of International Affairs (OIA) works with international students who require new visas or visa transfers.
+The Tufts International Center (OIA) works with international students who require new visas or visa transfers.
 The visa process can sometimes be lengthy, so it is important to begin visa preparations soon after accepting an offer of admission.
 Only PhD and MS students are visa-eligible.

 Additional Information for Incoming Students